U.S. court revives $45 million patent verdict against Limelight

 The decision by a full slate of 10 judges on the Federal Circuit, the top U.S. patent court, vacated the same court’s previous decision from May.

-“We are disappointed this outcome isn’t aligned with the recent rulings in our favor, which were supported by many global technology and industry leading companies, and are determined to continue the process,” Limelight’s chief executive, Bob Lento, said in a statement.

-A spokesman for Massachusetts-based for Akamai said in a statement that the company was pleased with the decision and hoped to be “sufficiently compensated for Limelight’s infringement.”
+Limelight could not immediately be reached for comment.
+A spokesman Massachusetts-based for Akamai said in a statement that the company was pleased with the decision and hoped to be ”sufficiently compensated for Limelight’s infringement.”

 Technology companies have closely followed the case, which was on remand from the U.S. Supreme Court.
 It centers on whether a company can be said to infringe a patent when the final step leading to infringement is carried out by a third party.